MrCooxie/Chess/README.md

 chessBoard.printChessBoard();
 ```

-You can also get all of the possibleMoves of an piece doing something like this:
+You can also get all of the possibleMoves of a piece doing something like this:

 ```java
 chessBoard.getChessBoard()[row][col].getAllPossibleMoves();